Exploring Cosmic Dawn with PANORAMIC II: Cosmic Variance and Galaxy Clustering at $z\sim10$: Introduction

 A wealth of models that can explain this high abundance of UV-bright galaxies have been discussed in the literature.
-This includes models that boost the observed UV-luminosity of galaxies at fixed halo mass through e.g. a more top-heavy initial mass function \citep[IMF;][]{Yung2024, Trinca2024, Cueto2024, Lu2025, Mauerhofer2025, Hutter2025}, a higher star formation efficiency \citep[SFE;][]{Dekel2023,Li2024,Boylan-Kolchin2024,Mauerhofer2025,Somerville2025}, a lack of dust attenuation \citep{Ferrara2023}, or an AGN-contribution to the UV-luminosity \citep{Pacucci2022,Hegde2024}.
+This includes models that boost the observed UV-luminosity of galaxies at fixed halo mass through e.g. a more top-heavy initial mass function \citep[IMF;][]{Yung2024, Trinca2024, Cueto2024, Lu2025, Mauerhofer2025, Hutter2025}, a higher star formation efficiency \citep[SFE;][]{Dekel2023,Li2024,Boylan-Kolchin2025,Mauerhofer2025,Somerville2025}, a lack of dust attenuation \citep{Ferrara2023}, or a contribution of active galactic nuclei (AGN) to the UV-luminosity \citep{Pacucci2022,Hegde2024}.
 Using the FIREBox$^{HR}$ simulation, \citet{Feldmann2025} showed that the UVLF and the UV luminosity density at $z\sim6-14$ can also be reproduced based on just a weakly halo mass dependent SFE.
-A different class of models increases the scatter in the M$_{\rm UV}$-$M_{\rm halo}$ relation, in particular through enhanced burstiness in the star formation histories (SFHs) of high redshift galaxies \citep{Mason2023,Shen2023,Sun2023,Kravtsov2024}.
+A different class of models increases the scatter in the relation between the absolute UV-magnitude (M$_{\rm UV}$) and the halo mass ($M_{\rm halo}$), in particular through enhanced burstiness in the star formation histories (SFHs) of high redshift galaxies \citep{Mason2023,Shen2023,Sun2023,Kravtsov2024}.
 Crucially, while these models all boost the number density of galaxies, they have different implications for their clustering strength.
 Hence they can in principle be distinguished based on clustering measurements \citep[e.g.][]{Munoz2023,Gelli2024,Shuntov2025b}.

 Observational results regarding the abundance of UV-bright galaxies at $z\gtrsim10$ are usually based on a small number of independent lines of sight.
 They are therefore subject to significant cosmic variance, which describes fluctuations in the number density of galaxies because of their clustering in the cosmic web \citep[e.g.][]{Moster2011,Jespersen2025}.
-Indeed, determinations of the UVLF based on a larger number of independent sightlines, and/or using data outside of the commonly studied legacy fields found somewhat lower number densities at $z\gtrsim10$ \citep[e.g.][]{Willott2024,Morishita2025,Asada2025}.
+Indeed, determinations of the UVLF based on a larger number of independent sightlines, and/or using data outside of the commonly studied legacy fields found somewhat lower number densities at $z\gtrsim10$ \citep[e.g.][]{Willott2024,Morishita2025,Asada2026}.
 Nevertheless, the impact of cosmic variance on JWST-based results remains large due to its limited field of view, and the fact that many studies build on a small number of legacy fields containing most of the data.